kobi-hari-courses/2507-geek-week-ngnew/README.md

     * `<app-comp [(caption)]="writeableSignal"/>`
 * use the `viewChild()`, `viewChildren`, `contentChild`, `contentChildren` functions to query the view and content into a signal

+## Async development and signals
+### Interoperability with rxjs
+* convert an observable into signal with the `toSignal` function
+* convert a signal into observable with the `toObservable` function
+* Use them both with caution - mind the injection context

+### **NEW** The resource APIs in Angular 19
+* The `resource` api bridges to `Promise` apis
+  * Use a signal as trigger
+  * Run a `Promise` function when the trigger emits
+  * Tackles cases of race conditions like in a `switchMap` similar behavior
+  * Supports cancellation using `AbortSignal`
+  * Allows local values as well
+  * Allows to "reload" the same trigger value
+  * Exposes the latest value, status, error, isLoading
+* The `rxResource` api bridges to `Observable`
+  * No need for `AbortSignal` since observables natively support cancellation
+  * Only receives the first result of every observable
+  * Apart from that - is exactly the same as `resource`